Henri Boudet: Boudet's interests and La Vraie langue celtique

 Beside his priestly responsibilities, Boudet's interests extended to the fields of local history, archaeology, toponymy, linguistics and photography.
 He was made a member of the following learned societies, the Société des Arts et des Sciences de Carcassonne (1888) and of the Société de Linguistique de Paris (1897 (Note: On 4 December 1897, Boudet was co-opted as one of the members of the Société de Linguistique de Paris on the recommendation of A. Imbert (1851-1916) and Louis Duvau (1864-1903).
 On the session of 5 février 1898, Duvau made a short presentation of Boudet's works on the Languedocien dialect to the Société de Linguistique de Paris followed by remarks by some of the attending members.
 Duvau was the copy editor of the Revue Celtique from 1897 to 1901 and a former student of Henri Gaidoz.)).

 In the preface to his 1886 book, La Vraie langue celtique et le cromleck de Rennes-les-Bains, Boudet stated that his "cromleck" was "intimately linked to the resurrection" (trouve intimement lié à la résurrection) and in turn cognate to the revival of the Celtic language (ou, si l'on veut, au réveil inattendu de la langue celtique) and therefore to his etymological arguments.
-The first five of the eight chapters in Boudet's 1886 book consists of an argument that ancient languages such as Basque, Celtic, Punic and Hebrew are derived from a more ancient mother language that was identical to Modern English.
+The first five of the eight chapters in Boudet's 1886 book consist of an argument that ancient languages such as Basque, Celtic, Punic and Hebrew are derived from a more ancient mother language that was identical to Modern English.
 For example, when Boudet referred to the location known as The Realsès (today called "la Realsesse") he claimed it was derived from two English words: real (i.e., effective), and cess (tax), when commenting how "The Realsès runs in a valley whose fertile earth enables the inhabitants to pay their taxes and where the Celts till their ground for easy produce".
 The search for a mother language from which all other languages were derived was nothing new and Henri Boudet was not the first author to make such a proposition.